sfreeman422/RaspAlarm/README.md

 - MongoDB

 ##Steps
+1. Visit https://www.wunderground.com/weather/api/ and sign up for an API Key.
-1. Create a folder called private in the root of the repo.
+2. Create a folder called private in the root of the repo.
 Inside of this folder, create keys.js
-2. Inside of keys.js, create:
+3. Inside of keys.js, create:
 ```javascript
 var keys = "yourKeyFromWeatherUndergroundApi";
 module.exports = keys;
 ```
 This will allow you to use the weatherunderground without spamming my API key :)
-3. npm install
+4. npm install
-4. webpack
+5. webpack
-5. Visit localhost:3000 on your browser and enjoy!
+6. Visit localhost:3000 on your browser and enjoy!

 # Struggles
 This application is still under development.